 In the next few months, ethnic Thais like Prasith were purged.
 By 1975, the game was over.
 South Vietnam was being overrun by the North, the Americans had left for good, and Pol Pot, as he had started calling himself, was ready to make the final push into Phnom Penh and take over the country.

-On April 17, just two weeks before the fall of Saigon, American forces and other foreigners evacuated the Cambodian capital as it fell to the Khmer Rouge.
-Pol Pot was now the undisputed master of both the Party and the country.
+On April 17, 1975, just two weeks before the fall of Saigon, American forces and other foreigners evacuated the Cambodian capital as it fell to the Khmer Rouge.
+Pol Pot was now the undisputed master of both the Party and Cambodia.

 Year Zero: The Khmer Rouge Takeover